 Elected members may run for re-election at the end of their one-year term.

 All Executive Board members shall be elected by a majority of the votes cast.
 If no candidate for an office receives a majority of the votes cast, then only the top two candidates will be placed on a second ballot for that office until a majority is reached.

-- Elections must be conducted no earlier than the first day of Spring semester and no later than the First day of Spring Break as per the Columbia University registrar’s calendar.
+1. Elections must be conducted no earlier than the first day of Spring semester and no later than the first day of Study Days as per the Columbia University registrar’s calendar.
 Election results will be released to the membership no more than 5 days after the polls close.

-- If a member of the current Executive Board would like to run for the vacant position they may resign without punitive measures and all or some positions may be voted upon during special election proceedings.
+4. If a member of the current Executive Board would like to run for the vacant position they may resign without punitive measures and all or some positions may be voted upon during special election proceedings.
+Section 8.

 All members including those currently serving and or running for Executive Board positions will have a single vote in the election.

 ARTICLE X: Removal and or Resignation from the Executive Board